AirshipCMS/Docs/Pages.md

 The values set for Layouts and Templates correspond to the html files that are used to render the page.

 #### Layout
 A layout is the outer HTML wrapper of content on an Airship site.
 The layout usually contains static content that is repeated across many pages of a site (such as headers, navigation bars, or footers).
 A single layout can be used for multiple pages and collections on an Airship site.

-By default, `application.html` layout and `root.html` template are set as the defaults for the `__root__` page.
+For more information, see [Layouts](/documentation/view/layouts).

+Choose an existing layout, or create a new one.

+When you create a new layout, it will automatically be generated on the Airship Server.
+When you execute the command `airship land` the file will download to the `/compartments/layouts/` directory.

 #### Template
-A `template` contains markup unique to the page.
-Templates can page properties and fields that are set for the page.
+A template contains markup unique to the page.
+Templates can display page properties and fields that are set for the page.
+For more information, see [Page Templates](/documentation/view/page-templates).

-#### Set a Layout and Template
-Choose an existing layout and template, or create new ones.
+Choose an existing template, or create a new one.

-Any files that are listed in the dropdowns will be automatically created in your project's `/compartments/layouts/` and `/compartments/templates/` directories when you execute the `airship land` command in your terminal.

-For more information, see [Layouts](/documentation/view/layouts) and [Page Templates](/documentation/view/page-templates).
+When you create a new template, it will automatically be generated on the Airship Server.
+When you execute the command `airship land` the file will download to the `/compartments/templates/` directory.

 ### Page Fields
 The Page Fields section displays data specific to the page.
 There are four properties that are created by default and cannot be removed: `ID`, `Created At`, `Updated At`, and `Title`.